getredash/website/website/_kb/user-guide/querying/query-parameters.md

   * **Global** : by default when placed on a dashboard as a widget, queries with parameters will each have their own parameter input box(es).
 But when a query parameter is set to _Global_, all queries in a dashboard that share the same parameter name will use a combined parameter input box.
 For this to work, each query must have that parameter marked as _Global_.

 {% callout danger %}

 Query Parameters only work within Redash and are not supported in embeds or shared dashboards.
-Also, parameters require Full Access permission to the data source (vs. View Only).
+Also, a Redash user must have [Full Access]({% link _kb/user-guide/users/permissions-groups.md  %}) permission to the data source to use Query Parameters.

 {% endcallout %}

 ### Date Parameters